dmsza/json2kml/README.md

 ## json2kml

-This script depends on “SIMPLEKML” library (https://simplekml.readthedocs.io/) and it can be installed via pip with the following command line:
+This script depends on [“SIMPLEKML” library] (https://simplekml.readthedocs.io/) and it can be installed via pip with the following command line:
 ```
 pip install simplekml
 ```
 After this, the following steps must be executed to generate the KML file from the Google Maps starred/saved locations:

 1. First go to Google Takeout and save the _"Saved Places.json"_ file to a folder on your local disk.
 More details in the above section _"How to export Google Maps saved/starred locations"_.
-2. Download and save the Python script https://raw.githubusercontent.com/dmrsouza/json2kml/master/json2kml.py to the same folder where the file _"Saved Places.json"_ is located.
+2. Download and save the Python script [json2kml.py] (https://raw.githubusercontent.com/dmrsouza/json2kml/master/json2kml.py) to the same folder where the file _"Saved Places.json"_ is located.
 3. Open a command prompt, change the current directory to where the above files were saved, and run the script with the command line ```python json2kml.py```
 4. The script will run and will create the file _“Saved Places.kml”_.